 - Do you feel that the student is liable to succeed in his/her current/new program?

 - Did the student seek assistance or guidance throughout the last semester?

 - Would you describe the student as engaged and/or participatory in class and/or the program?

-- Other relevant information that you feel would be helpful in evaluating the student's petition to return to NU.
+- Other relevant information that you feel would be helpful in evaluating the student’s petition to return to Northeastern.

 - If the student is allowed to return, do you have any contingent recommendations?

-Both the Academic Dismissal Appeal Form and the faculty letter(s) of support should be submitted to your Academic Advisor by the deadline stated above.
-You will be contacted with the College's decision after the deadline stated above.
+Both the Academic Dismissal Appeal Form and the faculty letter(s) of support should be submitted to email@example.com by the deadline stated above.
+The student will be contacted with the college’s decision after all appeals are reviewed.

-If you are readmitted to the College, you will be required to hold regular and mandatory meetings with our Academic Persistence Specialist.
-Our Persistence Specialists are a designated resource for all students who are experiencing academic difficulty.
+If you are readmitted to the College of Science, you will be required to hold regular and mandatory meetings with our Persistence Advisor, Helene Tischler.
+Helene is a resource for all College of Science students who are experiencing academic difficulty.